VishSeen/android-dictionary-app/README.md

 # Dictionary app
 A multi lingual Mauritian dictionary.
+Includes voice search, reading definition searched with the help of Google Text to Speech api, translate words and view definitions from a list of languages.

 ### Technology used
 - Oxford dictionary API
+- Google Text to Speech API
+- Google Speech to Text API
 - Android Room for local database to store searched words